 The Certified FEP Auditor shall not submit any information to Environment Canterbury.
 A copy of the audit report shall be provided to the Manager of the Irrigation Scheme, Principal Water Suppliers and HWRRP Collectives.

-Irrigation Schemes or Principal Water Suppliers or HWRRP Collectives shall submit a summary report to Environment Canterbury, using the using the Electronic FEP Audit Data Reporting Form, available from Environment Canterbury On-line Services, containing the following information:
+Irrigation Schemes or Principal Water Suppliers or HWRRP Collectives shall submit a summary report to Environment Canterbury, using the using the FEP Audit Data Reporting Form supplied to them, containing the following information: